 While I’m yet to read The Talented Mr Ripley, it’s been on my shelves ever since the lovely Margot from brilliant book blog Project Lectito recommended it to me, and as a big fan of Donna Tartt, when I read a review of debut novel Social Creature, in which it was described as a cross between The Secret History and Patricia Highsmith’s much loved novel, I added it to my mental TBR pile.
-And so when, a few days letter, a copy arrived in the post, I settled in for an afternoon of reading, and barely moved until the book was finished.
+And so when, a few days letter, a copy arrived in the post, I saw it as a serendipitous sign and so settled in for an afternoon of reading; barely moving until the book was finished.

 An addictive read from the very first page, we meet rich New York socialite Lavinia, and aspiring – but broke – writer Louise, who form a firm and fast friendship after meeting at a party.
 As their relationship intensifies, so too does its toxicity and it soon borders on an obsession for them both as their co-dependency grows.

 As they travel from one decadent, outrageous, and extravagant party to the next, Louise becomes infatuated with Lavinia and her lifestyle, while Lavinia is dependent and driven by how exotic, exciting, and enviable her online persona is.
 As the tale progresses, Social Creature offers an intimate observation of the relationship between sophisticated Lavinia and insecure Louise, the fraying of their friendship, and the lengths Louise will go to in order to preserve it.
 Full of hedonistic and the sort of self-obsessed and self-gratifying behaviour that will leave a sour taste in its readers mouth, the tale manages to retain a frenetic energy throughout, with disaster awaiting at the book’s climatic ending.